sgmurphy/wordpress-plugins/admin-site-enhancements/README.md

 * **[IMPROVED in Pro] Disable Components >> Disable Gutenberg & Disable Comments**: added additional option to "Disable only on" or "Disable except on" the selected post types.
 This should make it easier to include or exclude only certain post types despite new post types being registered on the site. i.e. no need to continually check newly added post types to disable Gutenberg / comments on.

 * **[IMPROVED in Pro] Content Management >> Media Categories**: css adjustment to fix toolbar items spilling over to the second line in the grid view on certain scenarios.

+* **[IMPROVED in Free and Pro] Increase code modularity** across all modules.
+One is by switching from autoloading vendor libraries using Composer to loading them when the corresponding modules are enabled.
+The other by breaking down module category classes, e.g. class-content-management.php, that has grown large as new features and modules are added to each category, into smaller ones, e.g. class-content-duplication.php.

 * **[CHANGED in Free and Pro] Disable Components >> Disable Block-based Widgets Settings Screen**: is now moved under Disable Smaller Components module.